SDFIdk/DHMQC/doc/howto_pc_to_dem.md

 ## Prerequisites

-You need to have a working installation of the [DHMQC package](https://bitbucket.org/GSTudvikler/gstdhmqc/).
+You need to have a working installation of the [DHMQC package](https://github.com/Kortforsyningen/DHMQC).
 Get the most recent version and follow the build instructions in the READE file.
 A PostGIS database with write-access is also needed.

 For the DTM-generator in DHMQC we need a bunch of input data.
-These are:
+These ar:

 1. Pointcloud (las/laz-files)
 2. Lake geometries